ropensci/roweb3/content/blog/2022-06-02-chatops-review-system-github/index.md

 * **configure** and **extend**,
 * then **deploy** on for instance Heroku where it is on all the time,
-* and hook into **GitHub issues** via, well, **webhooks**.
+* and hook into **GitHub issues** via, well, **webhooks**. 🪝

-Every time a new issue is opened, every time a comment is created, their contents are sent to the deployed app.
+Every time a new issue is opened, every time an issue comment is created, their contents are sent to the deployed app.
 If it corresponds to the **regular expression** of a **registered command**, something happens: a check is launched somewhere, a database is updated, information is copied back to the GitHub issue, etc.

 The "visible" bot is the **GitHub account used as bot face**: commands are addressed to it, and a "Personal" Access Token of its is used to post GitHub issue comments.